 Every time Apple releases a new phone, it’s huge news, and the iPhone 13 is no exception.
-The rumour mill surrounding a potential iPhone 13 release date was in full swing ahead of this week’s much anticipated Apple event, but one key question remains.
-Right now, with the new phone revealed, which should you buy?
+An attention-grabbing September Apple event launched the phone which is showing all the signs of being another hit for the US tech giant.
+One key question remains, right now, with the new phone revealed, which should you buy?
 The iPhone 13 or the iPhone 12?

 Of course, the iPhone 13 is the more cutting edge handset.
 With improved specs and new features, it’s the more ‘future proof’ option.
-However, we gave the older phone a commendable four and a half stars in our full iPhone 12 review, and with iPhone 13 pre-orders now live, we can expect to see some appetising Black Friday iPhone deals for the older handset in the coming months, as Apple’s new flagship takes over.
+However, we gave the older phone a commendable four and a half stars in our full iPhone 12 review, and with iPhone 13 now available, we can expect to see deals for the older handset in the coming months, as Apple’s new flagship takes over.

 A large part of the decision-making process will be individual and dictated by budget constraints.
 It’s also worth considering exactly what features you require from a phone.
 If you need the very latest tech and money isn’t particularly an issue, the iPhone 13 is likely to suit you better than its predecessor.
 On the other hand, if your budget is a little tighter, we can still wholeheartedly recommend the iPhone 12, which excelled in our testing and is generally a fantastic handset.